roinuj16/larapi/README.md

 ```
 $params = [
-    ['atribute', 'value', 'compareType'] //compareType is not required, if don't send the default is '='
+    ['attribute', 'value', 'compareType'] //compareType is not required, if you don't send the default value is '='
-    ['atribute2', 'value2']
+    ['attribute2', 'value2']
 ];

 $this->commonRepository->getFirstByParams($params);